-I had always heard that, as a young man, my father liked to do sketches.
+I had always heard that, as a young man, he liked to do sketches.
 But his art, later in life, appears to have been all in trees, shrubs, real Christmas holly banked along the back fence, an unfinished stone path around the big center oak.
 He installed an enormous patio too, out back with Ray, a just-married boy who took off his shirt.
-I watched and watched as the big cement mixer groaned out its crud, a kind of white powder settling over the scene as they labored like two sweaty snowmen, two earthly angels, chalk and cement.
+I watched and watched as the big cement mixer groaned out its crud, a kind of white powder settling over the scene as they labored like two sweaty snowmen, two dusty angels, Chalk and Cement.